never2average/CODEFUNDO-2019/HowToUse.md

 - Copy the contract address of the 2_deploy_contracts.js file

-- replace the contract address in [server/index.js](https://github.com/never2average/CODEFUNDO-2019/tree/master/server) file
+- Replace the contract address in [server/index.js](https://github.com/never2average/CODEFUNDO-2019/tree/master/server) file

 - Run like a normal js server file.